-- Boiled eggs – If you are reheating boiled eggs, we recommend heating them up in a bowl of boiling water for a few minutes.
+Yes you can reheat boiled eggs, if you are reheating boiled eggs, you should heat them in a bowl of boiling water for a few minutes.
 Never reheat boiled eggs more than once, and consume immediately.

-- Poached eggs – Poached eggs can be stored in the fridge for up to 2 days after cooking, but to ensure bacteria doesn’t form they must be placed into ice water immediately after cooking.
-Poached eggs must only ever be reheated once.
+Yes, they can be stored in the fridge for up to two days after initial cooking, but to ensure bacteria do not form, submerge the eggs into ice water immediately after cooking.
+Poached eggs can be reheated in a saucepan of boiling water but must only ever be reheated once.

-- Fried eggs – Whilst it is safe to reheat fried eggs, it is not recommended as this type of egg will merely go hard and rubbery, leaving it inedible.
-When cooking fried eggs, we always recommend working with fresh produce.
+It is safe to reheat fried eggs, however it is not recommended as this type of egg will go hard and rubbery, leaving it inedible.
+When cooking fried eggs, always try to consume them fresh from the frying pan.

 Can you reheat vegetables?